 LiveRamp and its subsidiaries located in the EU/UK, develop and maintain databases containing personal information on data subjects, households, and businesses located throughout EU Member States and the United Kingdom.
 These databases are developed from public records, publicly available information, information acquired through information providers, and information collected directly from data subjects.

 LiveRamp’s databases contain information that is provided to qualified businesses for marketing, customer data integration, and connectivity purposes.
 The information contained in these databases may also be used to provide information services, to enhance the understanding a company has about its customers, to aid in accurate integration of a company’s customer information, and be used as lists for direct marketing purposes.

 As a data controller, LiveRamp is required to comply with all principles of the Privacy Shield.

 LiveRamp may be required to disclose personal information in response to lawful requests by public authorities, including requests to meet national security or law enforcement requirements.
-Prior to the transfer of personal information from the EU to the United States, LiveRamp requires contractual confirmation from the EU controller from whom LiveRamp acquired the information that the personal data has been provided to LiveRamp in accordance with the applicable EU Member State Data Protection law, thereby ensuring the data subjects have been provided with proper notice regarding how their personal data will be used.
+Prior to the transfer of personal information from the EU/UK to the United States, LiveRamp requires contractual confirmation from the EU/UK controller from whom LiveRamp acquired the information that the personal data has been provided to LiveRamp in accordance with the applicable United Kingdom/EU Member State Data Protection law, thereby ensuring the data subjects have been provided with proper notice regarding how their personal data will be used.
 In addition, when personal data is collected directly from data subjects, LiveRamp provides the data subject with notice regarding the manner and circumstances in which the personal data will be used and transferred to third parties.